 When I mention combat training, the Wintours look at each other.
 The sounds in the room change from tinkling teacups to screeching chairs as the couple uncross their legs and move closer to the table.

 She’s scared, he’s puzzled.
 They want answers.
-Why is it new expats arrive with stars in their eyes, only to discover that reality differs from expectations?
+Why is it new expats arrive with stars in their eyes, only to discover that reality crushes expectations?